 Tip #2: Show that you can decide what is best for the company

 I do a top-down analysis of all the business areas before deciding on the corporate goals.
 My aim is usually to identify all options and assess them effectively.
 My analysis is always extensive so as not to leave anything out.

 11. What Kind of Corporate Culture Do You Promote?

 The interviewer wants to hear the corporate culture you will attempt to create.

 Tip #1: Describe the corporate culture you intend to create

 Tip #2: Show that the culture you establish will draw customers

 Corporate culture dictates the kind of business that customers and employees see.
-Thus, I will aim to create an environment that makes customers feel that they want to do business with the company.
+Thus, I will create an environment that makes customers feel they want to do business with the company.
 It will also make talented individuals seek to work for the company.

 12. Briefly Describe an Effective Way to Measure Success